What You Need To Know

 Supplemental amino acids basically come in two forms, either designated with an “L-“ or “D-“ prefix.
-Some distinguish the two different forms as follows: If the prefix is with an “L-“, then the amino acid is of a naturally occurring form as with foods and if the prefix is with an “D-“, then the amino acid is synthetic.
-This is not accurate definition as both forms are naturally occurring in nature.
+Some distinguish the two different forms as follows: If the prefix is with an “L-“, then the amino acid is of a naturally occurring form as with foods and if the prefix is with a “D-“, then the amino acid is synthetic.
+This is not an accurate definition as both forms are naturally occurring in nature.

 The “L-” and “D-” prefix actually refers to the chemical structure of the amino acid; “L-” refers to a direction the amino acid rotates the plane of polarized light.
 In simpler terms, it means if the light rotates clockwise, the isomer (in this case the amino acid) is labeled as “D-“; likewise if it rotates to the right, the amino is labeled as “L-“.
-It is important to note that the rotation is based on the observation towards the travelling light.
+It is important to note that the rotation is based on the observation towards the traveling light.

 What You Really Need to Know

-Amino acids with the “L-“ form are absorbed in the body immediately and directly where as the “D-“ form must first be converted by the body into a usable form before it can be absorbed.
+Amino acids with the “L-“ form are absorbed in the body immediately and directly whereas the “D-“ form must first be converted by the body into a usable form before it can be absorbed.

 In the U.S., the FDA prohibits the sale of the “D-“except in the cases of phenylalanine and methionine.
 In these cases, you can find both “L-“and “DL-“forms.
-DL- phenylalanine (DLPA) appears to be more effective in depression than simply the “L-“form of phenylalanine.
+DL-phenylalanine (DLPA) appears to be more effective in depression than simply the “L-“form of phenylalanine.

 “Free form” vs. Peptide Bonded

 - Free form amino acids are singular molecules, not attached by peptide bonds to other amino acids; thus, free form can be either “L-“ or “D-“ form aminos.